-The recent ice storms in the state have left a significant number of Oklahomans without power for hours and even days.
+The threat of upcoming severe winter weather shows potential for a number of Oklahomans to be without power for hours and even days.
 The Oklahoma State Department of Health (OSDH) reminds those affected by a power outage to be mindful of safe practices to prevent illness and injury.

 OSDH recommends the following guidelines for refrigerated and frozen foods to citizens or food establishments which have been without power for more than four hours: